 Unlike the built-in supercharging routing on the Tesla itself, you can set how much battery you want at the final destination.

 The ABRP is definitely a must-have app.
 During any long driving or a road trip, it’s usually not a problem for Teslas, especially going from a Supercharger to another Supercharger.
 However, there are no Superchargers at some places, so you need to find a third-party DC fast charging station or Level 2 chargers to get some juice under some circumstances.
+The ABRP can help you out because it shows you both Tesla Superchargers and third-party charging stations.

 If you are planning long journeys with multiple stops along the way or no stops along the way, the ABRP will help map out exactly where you should stop.